babelouest/ulfius/API.md

 Add a command-line websocket client: `uwsc`.

+## What's new in Ulfius 2.5?

+Add option to ignore non utf8 strings in incoming requests.
+Allow client certificate authentication

+## What's new in Ulfius 2.4?

+Improve websockets support, add a websocket client API, and a new tool called `uwsc`: a CLI to connect to websockets services.

 ## What's new in Ulfius 2.3?

+Not much on the API, a lot on the build process.
 Install via CMake script.

 ## What's new in Ulfius 2.2?